opensuspect/opensuspect-legacy/README.md

 This project is in *very early stage* development.
 Interested to get involved?
 We'd love to hear from you.
+Join us at #opensuspect:matrix.org on a Matrix client (element.io).

 ## Aims